5 Lobby Amenities Every Build-to-Rent Community Needs

 Fix the Package Problem

 One issue that just about every single community is running into is a deluge of packages being sent to the building.
-Thanks to the rise of Amazon, online shopping has undeniably become the norm in the UK, with most people opting for home delivery.
+Thanks to the rise of Amazon, more than half of Americans do their goods and grocery shopping online.
 This has resulted in a surge of packages being delivered daily.

 In 2018, NMHC Kingsley conducted a package survey querying thousands of residents from various properties.
 They found some staggering figures:

-- An average of 149 packages are delivered each week to the standard apartment community.
+- An average of 149 packages are delivered each week to the standard multifamily community.

 - 61% of property managers say that package deliveries have increased year over year.